gribot-robotics/gribot_ros/README.md

 The project web site is www.gribot.org.

+# How to support us

+there are several way to support our project.
+* You can register to participate in robot development.
+* You can fund our project in <a href="https://www.patreon.com/bePatron?u=11801662" data-patreon-widget-type="become-patron-button">becoming a Patron!</a>

 # Why gribot ?

 Maintenance of grass in agricultural crops such as vines or fruit trees, road and motorway borders,